Lahiruerandika/AWS-SAA-CheatSheet/AWS Serverless/API Gateway.md

 - It can transform and validate requests and responses
 - We can generate SDK and API specifications
 - We can cache API responses

+## API Gateway - Integrations

+- Lambda Functions
+    - It can invoke Lambda functions
+    - Easy way to expose REST API backed by AWS Lambda
+- HTTP
+    - Exposes HTTP endpoints in the back-end.
+Example: internal HTTP API on premise, Application Load Balancer, etc. By this we can add features like rate limiting, user authentication, API keys to existing back-ends
+- AWS Service
+    - We can expose any AWS API through API Gateway, examples: API for starting a Step Function workflow, API for posting a message to SQS